Boettcher Center West, 2050 E. Iliff Ave. Denver, CO 80208

 Another area of my research agenda is the descriptive geographic analyses of specific urban places.
 Recently I co-authored (with Dr. Andrew Goetz) the book Metropolitan Denver: Growth and Change in the Mile High City which provides a contemporary snapshot of Denver’s interrelated social, political, economic, and natural landscapes.
 Similarly, I wrote an article profiling the city of Asunción, Paraguay, chronicling the city’s evolution over the last 500 years with an emphasis on recent urban redevelopment projects that emerged due to the rise of neoliberal policies.

 Goetz, A. R., & Boschmann, E. (2018).
-Metropolitan Denver: Growth and Change in the Mile High City.
-University of Penn Press.
+Metropolitan Denver: Growth and change in the Mile High City.
+Philadelphia: University of Pennsylvania Press.